MakeSchool/institutional-plan/academics/outcomes.md

 *Staff area owner and author: Anne Spalding (Interim Outcomes Manager)*

-Our focus for our outcomes initiatives are to place 95% of our grads in jobs that average $90k+ annual salary.
+**Our focus for outcomes initiatives is to place 95% of our grads in jobs that average $90k+ annual salary.**

 ## Updates for Term 2 - 2020